 Prevent costly breakdowns or repairs by keeping up with regular maintenance on your home's air system.
-Your air filters should be swapped out every 3 months.
-If you have particularly hairy pets or if pollen counts are high in your area, your filters might need to be changed more often.
-Skipping this step could allow dust and other particles to get into your AC unit which can reduce your unit's lifespan.
-A $10 filter now could save you $1000 down the road.
+Air filters should be replaced every 3 months.
+If you have hairy pets or high pollen counts in your area, your filters might need to be changed more often.
+Skipping this step could allow dust and other particles to get into your AC unit, which can reduce your unit's lifespan.
+A $10 filter now could save you thousands of dollars in the future.

 Fix Water Leaks And Drips

-One of our favorite youtube resources is "Dad, How Do I?".
+One of our favorite home improvement resources is "Dad, How Do I?".
 Equally helpful and wholesome, we love this Dad's story!

 Check Ceiling Fan Settings

 Check your window and door weatherstripping for water or temperature leaks.
-If you can see daylight coming through any seams, you have a leak that's raising your heating and cooling bills.
-Rolls of insulating and self-adhesive rubber or foam can be found at your local hardware store for just a few bucks.
-These strips can be placed over or inside of gaps to limit leakage.
+If you can see sunlight coming through the seams, you have a leak that's raising your heating and cooling bills.
+Rolls of insulating and self-adhesive rubber or foam can be found at your local hardware store.
+These strips can be placed over gaps to limit leakage.

-You can also check for any breeze coming through window cracks by turning off the AC and all indoor fans or exhausts and lighting a candle near the window to see if it flickers.
+You can also check for a breeze coming through window cracks by turning off the AC and all indoor fans or exhausts.
+Then, light a candle near the window to see if it flickers.
 If it flickers, it's a sign you might have a leak.
 Be careful with this candle method and make sure any window treatments and fabrics are secured out of the way.

-Adding window treatments, like cellular shades and shutters, are a super easy way to upgrade your window's energy efficiency without sacrificing aesthetics.
-Cellular shades have honeycomb shaped pockets that trap air and reduce heat transfer (similar to covering your windows in plastic wrap, but prettier).
-Some customers have said cellular shades lowered the temperature in sunny rooms by ten degrees!
-Plus they come in tons of colors and are super affordable.
+Adding insulating window treatments, like cellular shades and shutters, are an easy way to increase a window's energy efficiency.
+Cellular shades have honeycomb-shaped pockets that trap air and reduce heat transfer.
+Some customers have said cellular shades lowered the temperature in sunny rooms by ten degrees.

 Pictured: Blinds.com Blackout Cellular Shade in Tamarind.

 Shutters help insulate by enclosing the window in a frame.
-Faux wood shutters are the most insulating as the louvers (slats) are often hollow and create an air pocket similar to cellular shades.
-Wood shutters are also insulating due to the tiny pockets within wood's cellular structure, though not as much as faux wood shutters.
+Faux wood shutters are the most insulating as the louvers, or slats, are often hollow and create an air pocket similar to cellular shades.
+Wood shutters are also insulating due to the tiny pockets within the wood's cellular structure, though not as much as faux wood shutters.

 In the yard, choose plants that are native to your area.
-They'll be lower maintenance and require much less water.
-Your local garden center should be able to offer you some guidance if you need help choosing the right plants for your area.
-But you can also search what planting zone you are in and look for plants that will thrive in those conditions.
+They are lower maintenance and require less water.
+Check your local garden center for guidance on choosing the right plants for your area.
+You can also search for your planting zone and look for plants that thrive in those conditions.

 Note: Solar and outdoor shades only protect against heat from the sun.
-They don't insulate against the cold.
+They do not insulate against the cold.

 Pictured: Coolaroo Outdoor Solar Shade in Sydney 5% Bronze.

-Our dads can't be expected to know everything.
-So when in doubt on your window project, give our expert Design Consultants a call.
+Dads are smart, but they don't know everything.
+When working on your next home renovation or window project, give our expert Design Consultants a call.
 They can answer all your window treatment questions.
-Plus their help is totally free, and that's something dad would approve of!
+Plus, their assistance is completely free, and that's something Dad would approve of!
 Give us a call: 844-551-3769.